pxheim/zettelkasten/book-martin-2019-clean-agile.md

 *****

 Actually, this is exactly the opposite of the case.
-Brooks’ law22 states: Adding manpower to a late project makes it later.
+Brooks’ law states: Adding manpower to a late project makes it later.

 *****

-Agile.Circle of Life
+Agile.
+Circle of Life

 > Make a note about all the aspects of the circle of life.